ShinhwanKang/ICDE22-PeGaSus/README.md

 - Extensive Experiments: We exhibit the effectiveness of PeGaSus and its applicability to distributed multi-query answering using six real-world graphs.

-## Revised Paper
+## Main Paper
-The revised paper is available at [Here](./RevisedPaper.pdf).
+The main paper is available at [Here](./paper.pdf).
 If a preview does not appear properly, please download this file.

 ## Online Appendix
 The online appendix is available at [Here](./OnlineAppendix.pdf).
 If a preview does not appear properly, please download this file.